ngeor/blog/_posts/2020/2020-02-22-gwbasic-in-docker.md

 ## DOSBox

-If you launch DOSBox, you'll notice that it opens up two Windows:
+If you launch DOSBox, you'll notice that it opens up two windows:

 ![DOSBox on Windows](/assets/2020/2020-02-22-08_02_24-dosbox-two-windows.png)